 All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the member firm's independence policy, including their own personal independence.
 In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
-These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations.
+These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations for all audit and assurance clients.